Advanced Functionalities

 | Shrunk Predictive | shrunk_predictive_prior |

-The following examples demonstrate how to customize priors using the new API.
-We use a synthetic survival dataset to show different prior specification strategies, from simple defaults to advanced hierarchical structures.
+The following examples demonstrate how to customize priors in bonsaiforest2.
+We use the shrink_data package dataset with a time-to-event outcome to show different prior specification strategies, from simple defaults to advanced hierarchical structures.

 )